SPARC-FAIR-Codeathon/2025-team-F/README.md

 ## Our solution - (SPARCats)
 We have developed a robust SPARC augmented timeseries (SPARCats) toolkit that runs within o<sup>2</sup>S<sup>2</sup>PARC to generate synthetic datasets.
 This toolkit empowers researchers to easily create pipelines that incorporate novel or published data as augmented training data for AI models.
 SPARCats includes a number of cookie-cutter services:
 - **Search** - The search feature enables the user to search for related datasets by filtering on experiment type, species, sex, and organ.
 With a little further tweaking, this module can become a become a general purpose sparc portal search service embedded within o<sup>2</sup>S<sup>2</sup>PARC.
-See tutorial #TODO
+See tutorial 2
-- **Augment** - The augment feature enables the user to perform a configurable data augmentation through the methods of [TODO].
+- **Augment** - The augment feature enables the user to perform a configurable data augmentation through the time warping, adding noise and applying a drift.
 The resulting synthetic dataset can be saved or piped directly into training an AI model.
 See tutorial #TODO
 - **Split data** - The split data feature allows for the user to perform a configurable test/train data split for training.
 See tutorial #TODO
+- **Download** -

+- TUTORIALS -
 - **Train** - The train feature enables the user to pass data (usually augmented data) into a specific model for training.
 The resulting model can be saved, or used directly to make predictions on real data.
 See tutorial #TODO
 - **Predict** - The predict feature enables the user to pass real data into a trained AI model to generate predictions and outputs to evaluate.
 See tutorial #TODO